Void Linux Installation Guide with Disk Encryption (except boot), Btrfs, rEFInd

 Installation Image

 Install minisign with your package manager.
-Check integrity and signatures of the files with 1:
+Check the integrity and

-wget 'https://github.com/void-linux/void-packages/tree/master/srcpkgs/void-release-keys/files/void-release-20240314.pub'
+wget 'https://raw.githubusercontent.com/void-linux/void-packages/refs/heads/master/srcpkgs/void-release-keys/files/void-release-20240314.pub'

 minisign -V -p void-release-20240314.pub -x sha256sum.sig -m sha256sum.txt